Per the Governor's directive, the Newberry Opera House is closed –

 *As things are changing rapidly, please visit this page often for up-to-date information as artists postpone, change date, or cancel their tours.*

-The Newberry Opera House has postponed all shows through May 28, 2020, in response to COVID-19.
+The Newberry Opera House has postponed all shows through the end of June, in response to COVID-19.
 The Opera House and the Foundation are dedicated to ensuring a safe environment for all who pass through our doors.
 The staff is hard at work rescheduling and sharing information for almost 30 performances impacted by this suspension.
 As a nonprofit performing arts center that relies on revenue from ticket sales, this closure greatly affects the Foundation’s finances.